urbanslug/junctions/README.md

 make static
 ```

-for junctions to internally convert MSA to EDS only supported on newer processors
+When compiled with MSA support junctions is able to internally convert MSA
+files in RC-MSA format to ED-Strings however this is only supported on newer
+intel processors.

+To compile a dynamically linked binary
 ```
 make WITH_MSA=true
 ```

-or
+or for a statically linked binary
 ```
 make static WITH_MSA=true
 ```

 ## Usage
 Run the following for the help text

 ```
-$ ./bin/junctions
+./bin/junctions
 ```

+Further documentation can be found in the [wiki](/wiki).